Car TalkCar MaintenanceHow To Bleed ABS Module Without Scan Tool?

 • Compressed caliper piston: Sometimes you need to open the bleeder valve to compress the piston while changing brake pads.
 This can allow air to enter the brake lines.

-How to bleed the ABS module without a scan tool may seem a little bit difficult but regardless of the type of car you have, the steps we showed should help you get over with the problem.
-You need to prepare well beforehand because the task is repetitive and requires you to be accurate when emptying the brake fluid.
-Also, you will need a friend to be the partner during this long and, maybe, boring process.
+How to bleed ABS module without scan tool may seem a little bit difficult but regardless of your car type, the steps we showed should help you get over with the problem.

 Hopefully, this post will help you if you have decided to bleed the ABS module at home and without a scan tool.
 If you know any better solutions or suggestions, feel free to comment below and keep track with us for more useful tips.